Portable Power Stations – power on the go (Off-grid update 8/24)

 If the device is heavy, look for integrated handles and wheels (like a suitcase).

-Some offer UPS (uninterruptable power supply) mode that can take over when mains power goes down.
+Most offer a UPS (uninterruptible power supply) mode that can take over when the mains power goes down.
 These need to be hooked into a special circuit and only support the recommended peak load of devices on that circuit.
-Look for switch-over rates of well below 20ms.
+Look for switch-over rates well below 20ms.

 Some brands offer various accessories like solar panels, charge cables and in-home ecosystem connection options.